- 6 berths

 - 3 WC

 The largest of the Aeolian Islands, Lipari encapsulates the essence of the Archipelago's history, that mix of nature, geological rarities and the most beautiful views over the islands.
-Lipari, in ancient times called Melingunis ('sweet' in Greek), is a certainly a sweet spot of the Archipelago with its mix of naturalistic charm, historical and geological wealth.
-It does not come as a surprise it being awarded as UNESCO World Heritage since 2000, together with its volcanic sisters.
+Lipari, in ancient times called Melingunis ('sweet' in Greek), is certainly a sweet spot of the Archipelago with its mix of naturalistic charm, historical and geological wealth.
+It does not come as a surprise it was awarded as UNESCO World Heritage in 2000, together with its volcanic sisters.

 The 'Faraglioni di Lipari' (photo credit to Giovanni Arena)